 Behavioral biometrics are well on their way to becoming a commonly utilized verification tool.
 In fact, everyone from government agents to students enrolled in an online university has probably already encountered behavioral biometrics, even if they’re not aware of it.

-This secondary form of authentication can come in many forms, including typing, verbal, face and fingerprint scanning.
+This secondary method of authentication can come in many forms, including typing, verbal, face, and fingerprint scanning.
 All of these are useful, but there are a few things that set typing apart as the superior behavioral verification tool.

 1. Passive verification process that runs in the background

 Have you ever encountered a website that made you jump through multiple hoops just to login?
 This is frustrating, and it can ultimately end up hurting the site in question.
 With typing biometrics, users can be continuously verified without having to take any additional steps.

 When you compare this to a fingerprint scanner or voice recognition, it becomes clear that typing biometrics offer a unique approach that protects everyone.
 Typing also ensures that the person who logged in is the same person who completes processes on the site such as taking a test.

 2. Typing biometrics verification is very difficult to spoof

 Every other form of behavioral biometrics is shockingly easy to spoof.
 For example, it would be effortless for someone to use a picture of your face to fool facial recognition software.
 You’d also probably be surprised how easy it is for a criminal to duplicate your voice using spoofing software.
 Additionally, we all touch tons of things daily that could provide an identity thief with a clear fingerprint, and spoofing even makes it possible to pass a retina scan.